jxmot/github-label-manager/README.md

 # History

 GitHub is a great tool, and I appreciate all the work that has gone into it.
 But lately I've been using *issues* on my repositories to note bugs, enhancements, etc. And I like the fact that I can use *labels*.
 However, it would have been *really nice* to make the labels global in respect to the repositories.
-For example there is a group of 4 or 5 labels that I like to use *everywhere*.
+For example there is a group of 4 or 5 labels that I would like to use *everywhere*.
 And getting them to each of the desired repositories is no effortless task!
 So, this is what I came up with....

 # Overview